 GASB Statement No. 45 ("GASB 45") issued by the Government Accounting Standards Board ("GASB") requires municipalities and school districts to account for other post-employment benefits ("OPEB") much like they account for pension liabilities, generally adopting the actuarial methodologies used for pensions, with adjustments for the different characteristics of OPEB and the fact that most municipalities and school districts have not set aside any funds against this liability.
 The County is in compliance with the requirements of GASB 45 and as of December 31, 2017, the County's net OPEB obligation was approximately \$6.4 billion, which excludes an allocation of NHCC cost.
 In 2017, the County expended approximately \$168.9 million to pay for OPEB.
 The County is not required to provide funding for OPEB other than the pay-as-you-go amount necessary to provide current benefits.
+Should the County be required to provide funding for the total OPEB liability, it could have a material adverse impact upon the County's finances.
 For more information, see Note 15 and "Required Supplementary Information" in the County's financial statements attached hereto as APPENDIX B.